Note: This guest post is by David A. Thompson, CPCU, AAI, API, CRIS.

 Flooding comes from a variety of sources, and it is not limited only to those living in coastal areas.
 In recent years, there have been severe flood losses in Tennessee, Oregon, West Virginia and Las Vegas.
 In Death Valley, California, in the year 2022, just 1.7 inches of rain in a three-hour period caused massive damage in one of the driest places on Earth; dozens of cars sat in about three feet of mud.
 Flooding occurs from storm surges in hurricanes, overflowing rivers, and very commonly in Florida (as well as throughout the country) from the rapid accumulation of water from a thunderstorm.
 Some areas are known to flood after what appears to be just a little rain.

 A large majority of communities in the United States participate in the NFIP.
 Every structure is in a flood zone, it’s just a matter of what the specific zone is.
-High risk zones begin with the letters A or V, while low to moderate risk zones include zones B, C, and X. Too many consumers think, “I’m not in a flood zone,” but they are.
-The confusion likely comes from the requirement that any structure that sits in a high-risk zone must be protected by flood insurance if there is a lender involved.
+High-risk zones begin with the letters A or V, while low- to moderate-risk zones include zones B, C, and X. Too many consumers think, “I’m not in a flood zone,” but they are.
+The confusion likely comes from the requirement that any structure located in a high-risk zone must be protected by flood insurance if there is a lender involved.
 Confusing “require flood insurance” with “should have flood insurance” is common.
 Also remember that FEMA data has shown for decades that about 25 percent of all dollars paid under the NFIP go to those structures in Zones B, C and X … where lenders don’t normally require flood insurance.

 After almost every major flood event, there is always news of consumers standing in knee-deep water saying, “I thought my homeowner’s policy covered flooding.”
 In general, homeowners insurance and commercial property insurance do not cover losses caused by flooding.
 It is particularly troublesome with events such as Hurricane Ian, which caused damage from both wind and flooding.
 Without flood insurance in place, consumers are often left trying to convince a homeowner’s insurance company to cover losses caused by flooding…a difficult debate to be involved in (and usually unsuccessful).
 Carrying both property and flood insurance puts the consumer in the best position.